 As we head into the era of a Trump presidency, we may be facing a perfect storm of repressive measures when it comes to the federal government’s treatment of Muslims.
 Trump’s campaign rhetoric casts an entire religion as a national security threat, and it does so at a time when anti-Muslim hate crimes are at their highest level since the aftermath of 9/11.
 At the same time, the election has revealed disturbing things about the culture within the FBI today, suggesting to critics a parallel with the FBI of J. Edgar Hoover who ordered wiretaps on Martin Luther King in order to destroy him and enlisted the investigative power of the Bureau as an instrument of his anti-Communist political views and personal ambitions.

 There have been certain periods when American religious communities have been especially vulnerable to government harassment and persecution—during World War I, when religiously motivated conscientious objectors were subject to suspicion and arrest, and the Cold War era, when the FBI infiltrated or sought to discredit left-leaning religious leaders and communities it took to be puppets of a sinister foe.
 The current political climate warrants urgent concern that America may be on the verge of adding another chapter to this shameful history of religious persecution.

 Sylvester A. Johnson is Associate Professor of African American Studies and Religious Studies at Northwestern University.

 Steven P. Weitzman is the Abraham Ellis Professor of Hebrew and Semitic Languages and Literatures at the University of Pennsylvania and director of the Herbert D. Katz Center for Advanced Judaic Studies.

-UC Press will publish Religion and the FBI: Faith and National Security before and after 9/11 in February 2017.
+UC Press will publish The FBI and Religion: Faith and National Security Before and After 9/11 in February 2017.